 Organic Agriculture Policy

 Organic is an industry, a community, and a movement.
-The organic industry, which is built by the organic community on the shoulders of the organic movement, has grown to more than $60 billion per year.
+The organic industry, which is built by the organic community on the shoulders of the organic movement, has grown to nearly $70 billion per year.
 It provides an opportunity for farmers to prosper at a sustainable scale, but only as long as organic agriculture policy represents the best in sustainable production.

 The organic community includes OEFFA Certification (one of the country’s oldest and largest organic certification agencies), nearly 1,200 organic farms and operations certified by OEFFA, and more than 27,500 certified organic businesses across the U.S. Additionally, OEFFA partners with the National Organic Coalition, the Organic Farmers Association, the National Sustainable Agriculture Coalition (NSAC), the Real Organic Project, the Organic Farming Research Foundation, and many others to help maintain and improve the integrity of organic agriculture.